-It allows for structured and coherent content, measured and organized workload for educators and students with incorporated visualizations and media.
+It allows for structured and coherent content, and a measured and organized workload for educators and students with incorporated visualizations and media.

 Easy to modify

-You can change the ADDIE Model’s five phases at any time to better meet the needs of the user.
+You can change the ADDIE Model’s five phases at any time to better meet the needs of the user and to better reach desired learning outcomes.
 Each step may appear to be distinct, yet they are, in fact, intricately linked.

 Developers can utilize one phase to inform the next, choosing which activities to complete in each stage.

 The Analysis phase, for example, influences the design process, while the Design phase may trigger additional analysis.